 For example, by using the correct functionality you can easily manage hundreds of products at once, track multiple orders, add various payment methods to be sure your customers get excellent service.

-These are the following features you must have on your website to run a successful online business:
+With this ultimate eCommerce guide, we recommend the following features to have on your website to run a successful online business:

 Marketing, Promotions and Conversion Tools